 Rogers, Thames and Welch Baseball Center

-Since its opening in 1985, Southern Miss' Pete Taylor Park has been one of the premier collegiate baseball facilities in the South.
-Now, with the addition of the Rogers, Thames and Welch Baseball Center at Pete Taylor Park, this facility has elevated its status even more.
+Since its opening in 1984, Southern Miss' Pete Taylor Park/Hill Denson Field has been one of the premier collegiate baseball facilities in the South.
+Now with the addition of the Rogers, Thames and Welch Baseball Center, this facility has elevated its status even more.

 The facility was made possible by numerous donors, with major contributions from Charles "Bubba" and Sharon Rogers, Clay and Cindy Thames, Scott Thames and Nick and Gigi Welch, who provided the majority of the total cost of the facility.